Big Pigeon - Pottawattamie County, Iowa

 Sources for Big Pigeon's The ETO > Central Europe webpage:

-• The webpage header photo View of the Rhine Gorge was found at en.wikipedia.org and is courtesy of Alexander Hoernigk.
+• The webpage header photo, View of the Rhine Gorge, by Alexander Hoernigk was found at en.wikipedia.org.
 Looking upstream, it shows Burg Katz with the Lorelei Rock in the background.
 It was here that the 89th Infantry Division crossed the Rhine on 26 March 1945.
 Nine days later, this division liberated the German concentration camp at Ohrdruf.

 The following were not used: